C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 )
 ```

-!!! note "UID and URL are preferable"
+!!! note "Getting objects by their UID or URL"
-    Getting a node via UID and URL are preferred over getting a node by its name because UID and URL attributes are unique across the entire CRIPT database.
+    Getting a node using its UID or URL is preferred over getting a node by its name, because UID and URL attributes are unique across the entire CRIPT database.

-    When getting nested nodes via `name`, you must pass the node it belongs to (i.e., is nested under).
+    When getting nested nodes via `name`, you must also pass the node it belongs to (i.e., is nested under).

-    For example `Collection` is nested under `Project`:
+    For example, `Collection` is nested under `Project`:
     ```python
     proj = cript.Project.get(name="My project")
     coll = cript.Collection.get(name="My collection", project=proj.uid)